Sybil-Raphael/Shopping-Spree-Game/README.md

 # Shopping Spree Game

 **Name**: Sybil Raphael
 **Due Date**: April 29, 2024

 ## Description

-This repository contains the C++ source code for a "Shopping Spree" game.
-This is a text-based game where a player interacts with a virtual shopping environment.
-The player can acquire items, which affect their tokens and points.
+This program is for a "Shopping Spree" game.
+This is a grid-based game where a player/computer interacts with a shopping environment.
+The player can acquire items, which affect their score and points.
 The game includes different types of items, such as normal items, power-ups, and debuffs.
-The player's health, tokens, and points are tracked during the game.
+The player's items, score, and points are tracked during the game.

 ## How to Run